Tracking states’ unprecedented redistricting efforts

 The redistricting process is different in every state.
 In some places, state legislators can redraw the map on their own, and all that’s needed is the political will.
 In other states, the redraw might require changing the constitution, a lengthier process which often involves a direct vote of the people.

-Overall, Republicans have more opportunities to gain seats through new maps than Democrats do.
-Republicans have full control of government in more states and many Democratic states have ceded the map-drawing power to independent commissions, moves some of them are now trying to reverse.
+Overall, Republicans began the cycle with more opportunities to gain seats through new maps than Democrats did.
+Republicans have full control of government in more states and many Democratic states have ceded the map-drawing power to independent commissions, moves some of them have now reversed.

 Six out of the nine House members targeted by Republican-enacted maps across the country are Black or Latino.